with Professor Marcello Canuto

 This trip is for the hardy!
 The adventurous nature of the itinerary makes it essential that you be in good physical condition.
 To reach most of the site centers entail long walks, as many as three miles or more each day, over steep gradients and over poorly maintained trails.
 All participants are expected to be physically active and able to walk unassisted.
 Keeping up with the group is each participant’s responsibility; assistance from the other group members will not be available.
-It is a requirement that hiking boots that cover the ankles be worn during the day while in the Peten.
+It is a requirement that hiking boots that cover the ankles be worn during the days while in the Petén.

-To reach the top of some of ceremonial centers steep climbs up tall, uneven stairs are necessary.
+To reach the top of some of Maya pyramids steep climbs up tall, uneven stairs are necessary.
 The roads in this part of the world are frequently dirt, and may involve long drives over uneven terrain.
 To reach Holmul, we will be riding in the back of trucks on dirt tracks.
 Meals will not be haute cuisine and several lunches will be picnics.
 A flexible attitude, team spirit and a good sense of humor are essential!
 If you have questions about your ability to handle this sort of challenge, we suggest you carry the brochure to your physician and discuss your abilities.
 If you have further questions about the strenuousness of the trip, please call us.

 THIS ARCHAEOLOGICAL TOUR OF GUATEMALA IS LIMITED TO 9 PARTICIPANTS